THEO Graduation Overview

 - Senior trip options are not a part of THEO graduation committee responsibilities.

-- Beginning in 2017, due to the larger number of seniors 2017, THEO no longer set aside a quarter of a page for each senior in the THEO yearbook.
+- Beginning in 2017, due to the larger number of seniors, THEO no longer sets aside a quarter of a page for each senior in the THEO yearbook.
 Senior pages in the yearbook are one portrait only and will include all seniors who attend THEO.
-(All yearbook class portraits are taken by Joanna Mott for uniformity.
+(All yearbook class portraits are taken by Miriam Carter for uniformity.
 Therefore be sure to attend her August photo shoots at THEO.)
 Families will have the option to purchase a senior ad in the yearbook for an additional fee.

 Because God created a wide variety of people who have a wide variety of tastes, home educated students and their parents frequently do not want a traditional cap and gown formal graduation ceremony to celebrate their hard work and accomplishments.